andyw8/do_by/README.md

 `TODO 'fix this', '2014-06-01'`

+Before that date, everything will run as normal.
+After that date, the code will raise an exception:

+``
+DoBy::LateTask:
+  'fix this' is overdue (2014-04-01)
+``

 In your production environment, set `DISABLE_DO_BY=1` to disable checks.

 The date can be anything parseable by Ruby's `DateTime.parse` method.